What is Attorney SEO?

 The revenue organic traffic can bring your firm compounds over time, making it one of the most effective digital marketing channels your firm can invest in.

 Still, it takes significant effort if you want to rank high on Google.
-The legal services industry is hypercompetitive, and the ranking factors in Google's algorithm are anything but static.
+The legal services industry is hypercompetitive, and the search engine ranking factors in Google's algorithm are anything but static.

 But you can't afford not to.
 In a recent survey from 2022, 64% of people said they would search on Google to find an attorney.